 Root canal recovery time

-Many patients ask me how long does a root canal takes to heal?
-I would rather answer them that it may take few days to a week to heal.
+Many patients ask me how long does a root canal take to heal?
+I would rather answer them that it may take a few days to a week to heal.

 Some patients might feel slight pain even after the root canal.
 Usually, the pain will be mild and can be manageable using over-the-counter pain medications.

 The pain usually stays for a week after a root canal and may subside slowly.
 Hence the recovery time for a root canal usually ranges between a few days to weeks.